Skip to content

 *For Summer, please refer to Summer/Vacation Employment below.

-Graduating students cannot work beyond the official last day of university finals.
-The dates can be found on the Academic Calendar.
+Graduating students must stop all on-campus employment by the official last day of university finals.
+The dates can be found on the Academic Calendar

-Graduating students that are using the thesis defense date as the last day of their program cannot work past the defense date.
+Graduating students that are using the thesis defense date as the last day of their program must stop all on-campus employment by their thesis defense date.

-Students who have fallen out of status and their immigration record has been terminated must stop working immediately.
-For additional assistance please reach out to an International Student Advisor.
+Students who have fallen out of status and their immigration record has been terminated must stop working immediately and meet with an International Student Advisor to discuss options for regaining their F-1 status.

 Summer/Vacation Employment